 A common question is, “does student loan debt affect my mortgage rate?”
 Under certain circumstances, having high student loan debt can indeed affect your rate.
 But it depends on how you handle that debt.

 Understand that a lender will typically extend its best mortgage rates to the most financially attractive potential borrowers, with the lowest risks for not missing payments.
 High levels of student loan debt — or high levels of any type of debt — may affect your debt-to-income (DTI) ratio.
 This may cause a lender to look less favorably on you as a borrower and may prevent you from qualifying for a loan in the first place.
 Repeatedly missing or making late loan payments can negatively affect your credit score, which may, in turn, negatively affect your chances of getting a good mortgage rate or even approved for a home loan.
 Lastly, needing to make high student loan payments will likely affect your ability to save money for a significant down payment, which may also negatively affect your ability to get a low interest rate.
+Keep in mind, outside factors also affect mortgage interest rates.
+You can learn more about trends by comparing mortgage interest rates over time.

 This article from the Consumer Financial Protection Bureau explains more about how lenders determine your mortgage interest rate.